 (Semester 1 or Semester 2)

 Human Anatomy and Physiology challenges students with a variety of approaches geared toward developing a strong fundamental understanding of the structure and functioning of the human body.
 Classroom discussions emphasize physiological concepts, with special attention to the anatomical features of the system being studied.
 The course begins with an overview of cellular anatomy and physiology.
-The systems addressed over the course of the semester typically include the skeletomuscular system, cardiovascular system, lymphatic system, respiratory system, endocrine system and excretory system.
+The systems addressed over the course of the semester typically include the skeletomuscular system, cardiovascular system, lymphatic system, respiratory system, endocrine system, and excretory system.
 Other body systems are touched upon in the context of discussions of the previously mentioned systems.
 Evaluation for the class is based on participation in class discussions and in group work, in-class and take-home assessments, dissections, and one or two in-class presentations.

 (Semester 1 or Semester 2)

 This course investigates the biology, ecology, and adaptations of marine life, as well as the most recent and intriguing research in this content area.
-The course will emphasize independent and small-group lab work, research into current topics, and presentations of these investigations.
+The course emphasizes independent and small-group lab work, research into current topics, and presentations of these investigations.
 Major topics studied will be biological oceanography, the fundamental concepts of biology that relate to the marine environment, a survey of marine life, and important, timely issues in marine science.
 Lab work is a key component of this course, as students will work in the lab every week exploring the concepts of the course.
-Additional assignments require students to take advantage of the resources available in the area, such as the New England Aquarium and visits to local marine and estuarine habitats.
+Additional assignments require students to take advantage of the resources available in the area, such as the New England Aquarium, and visits to local marine and estuarine habitats.
 Lab work includes comparative anatomy done through dissection and direct observation of live marine animals.